Responses to the Regional Remix event and film by the original organising committee.

 In particular, the film made me think a lot about labour in the academy.
 It serves as a reminder to me of all the amazing Indigenous academics who often wear multiple hats inside and outside of institutions.
 Watching the film has made me reflect on the unequal distribution of labour that tends to burden Indigenous women in the academy.
 It made me think of how I can best be an accomplice to Indigenous peoples on lands that are not my own and how thoughtful and complementary relations can be made between Indigenous studies and Pacific studies, both of which have their unique intellectual genealogies.

 Indigenous wellbeing is something that I feel like is going to be a question that I try to answer for the rest of my life (or as long as I am in the academy).
 What I do know is that the competitive nature of the academy and the work-life routines it encourages, often has debilitating impacts and it takes us away from our bodies and relationships with each other.
-One and a half years already has exacerbated my chronic pain.
 I think for me, wellbeing is and will be in future an ongoing reassertion and revaluing of my body.
 It’s not locking myself in my office all day, it’s talking to people around me, moving around beyond campus and giving myself time-off for pleasure in my daily life.
 It’s also about feeling part of a collective, or a recipient of a genealogy of scholars before me, with the intention of trying to leave the academy in a better state than I originally found it in for future Pacific scholars.

 This blog is supplementary to the film “Decolonising the Academy: Trans-Indigenous Possibilities.”
 We will feature opinion pieces from BIPOC writers as we continue to think about how to decolonise the academy and what that means for us as learners, educators, activists, artists and Indigenous peoples.
 Next month’s dialogue post will work through what it means to teach about blackness in the Pacific and Australia during the current momentum of the Black Lives Matter movement.